Quota Mechanisms: Finite-Sample Optimality and Robustness: Comparing our quota mechanisms with JS's

 There are two agents.
 In the primitive problem, there is a single good to be allocated.
 Each agent's valuation for the good is equally likely to be high or low, independent of the other agent's valuation.
 Consider the social choice function $x$ that allocates the good to the agent whose valuation is highest, breaking ties uniformly.

 Consider the $K$-composite problem with $K = 3$.
 We represent a distribution over the two valuations by the probability of the high valuation.
 Let $q_1 = q_2 = 1/2$.
 For JS's modified mechanism, we take $q_{3,1} = q_{3,2} = 1/3$.
 Thus, $\e_{3,i} = 1/4$ and $p_{3,i} = 1$ for $i = 1,2$.
 To compare our quota mechanism with JS's, we represent the equilibrium reports of a given type vector $\bm{\th}_i$ in each mechanism as an ordered pair $(r ( \th_H), r(\th_L))$, defined as follows.
+Suppose that type $\th$ appears in $\bm{\th}_i$.
 In our mechanism, $r(\th)$ is the average report on valuation-$\th$ problems.
-In JS's mechanism, $r(\th)$ is the expected share of the valuation-$\th$ problems in which $\th_H$ is reported.\footnote{We leave $r$ undefined outside the support of $\marg \bm{\th}_i$.} \cref{table:reports} lists the equilibrium reports of each type vector $\bm{\th}_i$ in our equilibrium (second column) and in JS's equilibrium, before and after modification (third column).
-Conditional on the event that the agents have different valuations, the probability that the higher-valuation agent gets the good is $0.75$ in our equilibrium and $0.6875$ in JS's. \end{exmp}
+In JS's mechanism, $r(\th)$ is the expected share of the valuation-$\th$ problems in which $\th_H$ is reported. \cref{table:reports} lists the equilibrium reports of each type vector $\bm{\th}_i$ in our equilibrium (second column) and in JS's equilibrium, before and after modification (third column).
+Conditional on the event that the agents have different valuations, it can be shown that the probability that the higher-valuation agent gets the good is $0.75$ in our equilibrium and $0.6875$ in JS's. \end{exmp}